Kamikaze

 At 0530 on May 14, 1945, Lieutenant Junior Grade Shunsuke Tomiyasu took off from Kanoya Air Base and died in a special (suicide) attack.
 He was Squadron Leader of the Kamikaze Special Attack Corps 6th Tsukuba Squadron, which consisted of 14 Zero fighters each carrying a 500-kg bomb.
 He evaded heavy antiaircraft fire and crashed into the forward elevator of the aircraft carrier Enterprise (CV-6).
 The damage caused by his plane and its bomb put Enterprise out for the rest of the war.
 The kamikaze special attack killed 13 and wounded 68.

-The family of Shunsuke Tomiyasu, born in 1922 in Nagasaki Prefecture, moved to Tōkyō when he was six years old.
+Tomiyasu, who was born in 1922 in Nagasaki Prefecture, moved to Tōkyō when he was six years old.
 Tomiyasu graduated with a degree in political science and economics from Waseda University in Tōkyō, and he started work at the South Manchurian Railroad Company.
 In September 1943, he entered the Navy in the 13th Class of Flight Reserve Students (Hikō Yobi Gakusei).
 He started training at Tsuchiura Naval Air Group and later transferred to Matsuyama Air Group and Okazaki Air Group.
 In March 1945, he was assigned to the Tsukuba Naval Air Group in Ibaraki Prefecture.
 On April 22, 1945, Tomiyasu went with his Kamikaze Corps squadron to Kanoya Air Base in southern Kyūshū to wait for the sortie date.

 Tomiyasu wrote the following final letter to his family: